ARM-Development/comble-mip/_sources/emc2.md

 Direct comparison of the (top) observed attenuated backscatter from CALIOP with (bottom) simulated attenuated backscatter applying EMC{sup}`2` to the NASA DHARMA LES model.
 ```

-For the COMBLE-MIP, we will apply EMC<sup>2</sup> to participant's LES output fields.
+For the COMBLE-MIP, we will apply EMC<sup>2</sup> to participants' LES output fields.
 More details to come regarding which 3D output fields are required.